joycesim/joycesim.github.io/group/index.md

 ### [Your name and picture here!
 Join us!]

 ## Alumni
-### Rosen Ting-Ying Yu (Georgia Tech Undergraduate research Fall 2021 -- Spring 2023) PURA award Fall 2022 - Onwards to PhD at MIT
+### Rosen Ting-Ying Yu (Georgia Tech Undergraduate research Fall 2021 -- Spring 2023) PURA award Fall 2022 - Onwards to graduate school at MIT
 I am a junior at Georgia Tech majoring in Electrical Engineering.
 My passion for computational simulations and eath science inspired me to apply my engineering background to learn more about the geophysics of the Earth.
 [Website](https://rosenyu304.github.io/)

 ### Allen Moore (Georgia Tech Undergraduate research Spring 2022 -- Fall 2022) PURA award Fall 2022